kimchi-project/gingerbase/docs/API.md

     * arch: The architecture of the package
     * version: The version of the package will be installed
     * repository: The repository name from where package will be downloaded
-    * depends: List of packages eligible to update that this depends on

 * **POST**: *See Host Package Update Actions*